buehler/mse-master-thesis/sections/02_definitions.md

 Confidentiality addresses the topic of gaining access where one is not allowed to.
 If someone is able to read certain information without being authorized to do so, the confidentiality is breached.
 An example could be that some attacker is able to forge login credentials and thus has access to files they should not be able to see.

 Integrity covers proving that some information was not modified.
-An attacker that is able to modify information in a system, even when the attacker is not able to read the information, the integrity of the information is compromised.
-For example, with a man in the middle (MITM) attack, the integrity of the communication is corrupted and the attack may forge or change information that the users are sending/receiving [@mallik:MITM].
+When an attacker is able to modify information in a system, even when the attacker is not able to read the information, the integrity of the information is compromised.
+For example, with a man in the middle (MITM) attack, the integrity of the communication is corrupted and the attacker may forge or change information that the users are sending/receiving [@mallik:MITM].

 Availability handles the possibility to get the information from the particular system.
 If an attacker can prevent an authorized user to gain access to their information, the availability is impaired.
 This could happen, if an attacker uses a DDoS (distributed denial of service) attack to prevent access to a resource.

 ### Trust Zones and Zero Trust

 Trust zones are the areas where applications "can trust each other".
 When an application verifies the presented credentials of a user and allows a request, it may access other resources (such as APIs) on the users' behalf.
 When the concept of trust zones is applied, other APIs may trust the original requester that the user has authenticated itself.
+Typically, this is used in microservice architectures where only one point of access (the gateway into the zone) is exposed to the outside world.
+The APIs behind the application can then share the trust that the gateway created.

 In contrast to trust zones, "Zero Trust" is a security model that focuses on protecting (sensitive) data [@iftekhar:ProtectDataWithZeroTrust].
 Zero trust assumes that every call could be intercepted by an attacker.
 Thus, for the concept of zero trust, it is irrelevant if the application resides in an enterprise network or if it is publicly accessible.
 As a consequence of zero trust, user credentials must be presented and validated for each access to a resource [@rose:zero-trust].